Multivalue eval functions

 This function will return NULL values of the field

 x as well.
-If you do not want the NULL values, use the expression:
+If you do not want the NULL values, use one of the following expressions:

 The following example returns all of the values in field